makeplans/changelog/readme.md

 # MakePlans Changelog

+2022-05-03

+* Option to show availability for each slot/event on the booking site.

+2022-04-28

+* Saving an object with custom data keys that is not present in the custom form will now be kept.
+Previously such values were discarded.

+2022-04-20

+* Option to save billing details to Stripe.

+2022-04-16

+* Customers are now automatically saved to Stripe.
+Optional setting to disable this behaviour.

 2022-04-06

 * A customer can now make a booking for other people, for example a parent can make bookings for their children.